web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 {% endhint %}

 {% hint style="warning" %}
-It is not recommended to change the default list unless you exactly know what you are doing.
+It is not recommended changing the default list unless you exactly know what you are doing.
 {% endhint %}

 {% code title="app/config/webauthn.yaml" %}